-A Pushcart-nominated author, Melissa Crandall doesn’t like being labeled.
+A Pushcart-nominated author, Melissa Crandall doesn’t like being constrained by genre labels.

-“There’s so much I’m interested in, so many things I want to write about, that it’s confining to be called a writer of this-or-that, as if I’m supposed to settle on one subject and stay there for eternity.
-If I had to choose a genre, I suppose at heart I’m a fantasist.
-Certainly, speculative fiction is where I most often hang my hat, but I’m also drawn to nonfiction.”
+“There’s so much I’m interested in, so many things I want to write about.
+When I’m called a writer of this-or-that, it’s as if I’m supposed to settle on one subject and stay there for eternity.”

-Her most recent project reflects that interest.
-THE MAN WHO LOVED ELEPHANTS tells the true-life story of Roger Henneous, who for 30 years cared for the largest captive herd of breeding elephants in North America.
-Widely regarded as a pioneer in the field of elephant management and an inspiration to generations of animal care professionals, Henneous is the recipient of the R. Marlin Perkins Certificate of Excellence, Zookeeper of the Year Award, the Edward H. Bean Award from the American Association of Zoological Parks and Aquariums, and the Certificate of Merit for “devoted efforts in managing the Asiatic elephant.”
+Her most recent project, THE MAN WHO LOVES ELEPHANTS, tells the true-life story of Roger Henneous, who for 30 years cared for the largest captive herd of breeding elephants in North America.
+Widely regarded as a pioneer in the field of elephant management, and an inspiration to generations of animal care professionals, Henneous is the recipient of the R. Marlin Perkins Certificate of Excellence, Zookeeper of the Year Award, the Edward H. Bean Award from the American Association of Zoological Parks and Aquariums, and the Certificate of Merit for “devoted efforts in managing the Asiatic elephant.”

 Crandall’s published work reflects her wide-ranging interests: